Which distance can I walk?

 More info

-The minimum distance is called the regulation distance.
-It is not possible to walk a distance shorter than your regulation distance, though you can register to walk a longer distance.
-This distance is called the extended distance.
+The minimum distance is called the regulatory distance.
+It is not possible to walk less than the regulatory distance.
+However, you can choose to register for a longer distance than your regulatory distance, which is referred to as an optional distance.